RENXI-NUS/IPA-neoantigen-prediction/README.md

     D. File of intron boundaries with frame information from negative strand
 7) Input: bam files sorted by name are copyed within the same directory (output file from STAR is preferred) fastq files for HLA typing
-8) Configure files for runing pipline
+8) Configure the configure.sh file for runing pipline
 9) Start the pipeline with run.sh file.